What is Schizophrenia?

 - Hallucinations.
 A hallucination is the experience of seeing, hearing, tasting, smelling, or feeling something that does not really exist.
 Auditory hallucinations are false senses of sound such as hearing voices that can't be heard by others.
 Auditory hallucinations are the most common psychotic symptom experienced by adults with schizophrenia.
 Visual hallucinations are often a symptom of childhood schizophrenia.

 - Disorganized Thinking (Speech).
 Thought disorders are manifestations of disorganized speech and thinking.
 People with schizophrenia may have incoherent or garbled speech patterns ("word salad") or have difficulty expressing themselves in a logical manner.
+They may also have "loose associations" where it may be difficult to follow their train of thought.

 - Extremely Disorganized or Abnormal Motor Behavior.
 Movement disorders can range from agitated or repetitive body movements to complete lack of motion or responsiveness (catatonia).
-A person may act with impulsive childlike silliness and be unable perform goal-directed behavior.
+A person may act with impulsive childlike silliness and be unable to perform goal-directed behavior.
 Movements may be excessive and purposeless.
 They may also include staring, grimacing, and echoing of speech.

 - Negative Symptoms.
 Negative symptoms indicate an absence of normal emotional responses and interest in social interactions or typical activities, and an inability to experience pleasure.
 A prominent negative symptom associated with schizophrenia is emotional flatness ("lack of affect" or "flat affect"), which is often characterized by a lack of facial expression and expressive hand or body language, avoidance of eye contact, and speaking in a monotone.
 Avolition, another negative symptom found in schizophrenia, is a reduced ability to plan or initiate purposeful activities.